Humanism

 The Humanist Club discusses all topics of general human interest and encourages open minded conversations.
 Speakers are Villages Residents or subject matter experts from outside the Villages.

-The Humanist Club meets on the first, second and third Sunday of the month at 10 AM at the Canal Street Recreation Center.
-Social time with coffee and snacks starts at 9:30.
-The second Sunday of each month is a dedicated “social Sunday” which features mini-talks and focused small group discussion time.
+The Humanist Club meets on the first, second, third and fourth Sunday of the month at 10 AM at the Canal Street Recreation Center.
+Social time starts at 9:30.
+The second and fourth Sunday of each month is a dedicated “social Sunday” which features mini-talks and focused small group discussion time.
 Villages Resident or Guest ID is required to attend.

 The Humanist Club collaborates with the Free Thinkers Club, which meets on the second Thursday of the Month at Bridgeport Rec Center at 2:30 PM and the fourth Thursday of the Month at Aviary Rec center at 3:30 PM.
 Go to the Freethinkers Club page for information on topics and speakers for Thursday meetings.